 More than just a conference, #CWSDC is a network, a safe space and an incubator for LBTI activists.

-The CWSDC provides a space for female-identified activists to strengthen advocacy and develop the regional network of support for activism related to lesbian, gay, bisexual and transgender (LGBT) equality, with an emphasis on women’s issues.
+The CWSDC provides a space for female- and trans-identified activists to strengthen advocacy and develop the regional network of support for activism related to lesbian, gay, bisexual and transgender (LGBT) equality, with an emphasis on women’s issues.

 For more on this and previous conferences, see the CWSDC page.

 Board members gathered for a three-day accountability and governance workshop in May to build their capacity to better meet ECADE's goals.
 Consultant Josh Drayton of the University of the West Indies St. Augustine, conducted the workshop, following an in-depth institutional assessment.

 The meeting also reviewed ECADE's policy documents, including its strategic plan.